Adityaraj1711/basicBlockchainImplementation/README.md

     }
   }

-  //understanding  the terms
-  # parenthash: Hash code of parent
-  # extra data: extra 32 bit to pass
-  # difficulty : it is the measure of difficulty to mine data
-  # mixhash : kept fixed throughout blockchain
-  # combination of nonce and mixhash are called as proof of work
-  # we need to identify te value of nonce
-  # gas limit is the limit
+  # understanding  the terms
-  # alloc is used to define a list of prefilled wallet
+   parenthash: Hash code of parent extra data: extra 32 bit to pass difficulty : it is the measure of difficulty to mine data mixhash : kept fixed throughout blockchain combination of nonce and mixhash are called as proof of work we need to identify te value of nonce gas limit is the limit alloc is used to define a list of prefilled wallet

 </pre>
 <h1>Step 3</h1>